 Here’s Paul Campanaro using this technique on a live FSBO lead:

 4 Tips to Use Mike Ferry Scripts to Close More Deals

 Now that you’ve read a few of the best Mike Ferry Scripts and watched some in action, you need to focus your attention on making them effective enough to close more deals.

 1. Memorize Them

 Many new agents balk at the idea of sounding robotic or stiff by reciting a memorized script when working on real estate lead generation.
 This is a silly fear.
 Here’s why.
 After a year or so in the industry I noticed I was using the same phrases, generally in the same order, over and over again when meeting with clients.
 I could have just memorized a script early on and saved myself a year of trial and error.
-Mike Ferry has been teaching Realtors for almost 40 years.
+Mike Ferry has been teaching Real Estate Professionals for almost 40 years.
 The scripts are written the way they are for a reason.

 2. Practice, Practice, Practice

 Buddy Rich was one of the greatest drummers that ever lived.
 You might think he was a natural talent or born with a great ear.
 He very well may have been, but Buddy Rich did something 99% of the other drummers didn’t.
 He practiced for hours every single day.
 He would lock himself in a woodshed from morning till night and do nothing but practice drum rudiments.
 To this day musicians call practicing intensely “wood shedding” in honor of Buddy Rich.
 If the greatest drummer in the world needed so much practice to become great, why do you think you can master cold calling in a week?